BulkGate/woosms/readme.txt

 <strong>Stay informed</strong>

-* Receive with other store admins <a href="https://www.bulkgate.com/en/sms-module#admin-sms-notification" target="_blank" title="Admin SMS notifications"><strong>SMS notifications</strong></a> whenever a new order is placed, a product is out of stock, and much more
+* Receive with other store admins <a href="https://www.bulkgate.com/en/sms-module#admin-sms-notification" target="_blank" title="Admin SMS notifications"><strong>SMS notifications</strong></a> whenever a new order is placed, a product is out of stock, and much more.
+You can now receive <strong>Viber notifications</strong> as well!

 Watch a short walkthrough video of this Woocommerce SMS plugin and its important features.